Pickleball Gear

 I've compiled a list of the best pickleball sets across a range of categories.
 My goal is to do the research for you, personally testing each of these sets.
 I scored them across power, control, spin, forgiveness, value, and more to help you separate the junk from the quality sets.

-Best pickleball sets in 2024 at a glance
+Best pickleball sets at a glance

 Best overall